cvat-ai/cvat/README.md

       o: bind
 ```
 You can change the share device path to your actual share.
 For user convenience we have defined the enviroment variable $CVAT_SHARE_URL.
 This variable contains a text (url for example) which will be being shown in the client-share browser.

+## Questions

+CVAT usage related questions or unclear concepts can be posted in our [Gitter chat](https://gitter.im/opencv-cvat) for **quick replies** from contributors and other users.

+However, if you have a feature request or a bug report that can reproduced, feel free to open an issue (with steps to reproduce the bug if it's a bug report).

+If you are not sure or just want to browse other users common questions, [Gitter chat](https://gitter.im/opencv-cvat) is the way to go.